contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

     80\] (this is expected to expand and encompass the poles, with an update at a later time).
-These grids are available across several [aircraft classes](#aircraft-classes); only the `default` aircraft class is served until there is sufficient customer evidence to suggest needing the implementation of additional aircraft classes.
+These grids are available across several [aircraft classes](#aircraft-classes); only the `default` aircraft class is served until there is sufficient evidence and agreement to implement additional aircraft classes.
     The variable returned in the netCDF
     is `contrails`, a domain-agnostic quantity of arbitrary units, existing in the range of \[0, 4]\, `0` being a location with no contrail impact,